rlworkgroup/garage/docs/user/implement_algo.md

 accessing important services such as snapshotting, "plotting" (visualization of the current policy in the environment), and resume.

-The interface requires a single method, `train(runner)`, which takes a `garage.experiment.LocalRunner`.
+The interface requires a single method, `train(trainer)`, which takes a `garage.experiment.Trainer`.
 The interface is defined in `garage.np.algos.RLAlgorithm`, but inheriting from this class isn't necessary.

 Some additional functionality (such as sampling and plotting) require additional